google/gnostic/dart/summarize/README.md

-This directory contains demonstration gnostic applications written in Dart.
+This directory contains a demonstration gnostic application written in Dart.

 Build instructions: